RatDotRaw/TagLens/progress.md

 ### Tags

 Why gather info of tags?
-In my ~~final projecta application, I am going to make a tagging application.~~ For a better user experience i want to have a solid choise of pre made tags.
+In my ~~final projecta application, I am going to make a tagging application.
+For a better user experience i want to have a solid choise of pre made tags.
 Another reason, There are going to be tags with extra functionality, like a tag that triggers a reminder.
-I hope to find more use cases and insights by gathering info. another personal reason is that I want to have a better understanding of my own tagging habits, what tags I use most, which one is too granular or nieche and so on... ~~to maybe in the future clean up a bit.~~ <-- (lying to myself)
+I hope to find more use cases and insights by gathering info.~~ To find

+another personal reason is that I want to have a better understanding of my own tagging habits, what tags I use most, which one is too granular or nieche and so on... ~~to maybe in the future clean up a bit.~~ <-- (lying to myself)

 - [x] Tag name
 - [x] Total count of tag